josephclander/josephclander/README.md

 ## Tech Qualifications
 Links to my `software development` qualifications in `front-end`, `full-stack`, `data-structures` and `testing`.

-I also have experience working on projects with Python, Java & Spring Boot & C#.

 _(Hover & Click for further information)_